Over at RevGalBlogPals, Deb posted a poem by Rumi, and asked 5 questions:

 BONUS: Share a photo of a road you’ve traveled.
 Or of traveling companions who have made the journey special.
 Or perhaps there’s a song or another poem that suits your journey.
 If so, please share!

 The 2 photos I posted are from the same beach, on Prince Edward Island.
 I took them the summer of 2010.
 What a lovely, peaceful place!
-(Click on the very small “PEI” tag along the right-hand side of the blog if you want to read the entries from that trip.)
+(Search for “PEI” to read blog entries from that trip.)